JustaKris/Are-You-Not-Entertained/docs/development/linting.md

 # Linting Guide

-Code quality checks and linting for the TV-HML project using Ruff and other tools.
+Code quality checks and linting for the Are You Not Entertained (AYNE) project using Ruff and other tools.

 ## Quick Start